frmichel/sparql-micro-service/deployment/docker/README.md

 ## Test your own SPARQL micro-services

-You can write and deploy you own SPARQL micro-services by simply dropping them in the `services` directory, in the folder where you have run docker-compose.
+You can write and deploy you own SPARQL micro-services by simply dropping them in the `services` directory, in the folder where you have run `docker-compose`.
 Just mimmic what already exists in the example services.

 Just remember to always give all diretories and files full read access rights so that the Docker container can read them: